 There are many different training methods companies use—including providing both written and auditory materials prepared by Subject Matter Experts (SME).
 These can include protocol or IB materials, step-by-step videos, or “how to” documents.

-But, in my opinion, the single best way to convey your enthusiastic message and in-depth knowledge of the product and the protocol is by having your SMEs present at face-to-face investigator meetings.
+But, the single best way to convey your enthusiastic message and in-depth knowledge of the product and the protocol is by having your SMEs present at face-to-face investigator meetings.

 Your SMEs can present critical points on the disease state, protocol content, and drug/product training; and provide diligence for understanding patient safety and compliance to the investigational plan.